daypack-dev/daypack-lib/README.md

-But we believe it might still be useful as a personal task scheduler due to the potentially leaner memory profile (space complexity of bruteforcing procedure is linear to number of total task segments derived from scheduling requests), which allows it to be run on most personal devices
+But we believe it might still be useful as a personal task scheduler due to the potentially leaner memory profile (space complexity of bruteforcing procedure is linear to number of total task segments derived from scheduling requests)

 ## Getting started